 2) Other extreme axiological positions

-For instance, here: We ought to observe also that even the things which follow after the things which are produced according to nature contain something pleasing and attractive.
+For example, this text: We ought to observe also that even the things which follow after the things which are produced according to nature contain something pleasing and attractive.
 For instance, when bread is baked some parts are split at the surface, and these parts which thus open, and have a certain fashion contrary to the purpose of the baker's art, are beautiful in a manner, and in a peculiar way excite a desire for eating.
 And again, figs, when they are quite ripe, gape open; and in the ripe olives the very circumstance of their being near to rottenness adds a peculiar beauty to the fruit.

 1.